Soothe and protect lips with this easy to make homemade honey lip balm recipe!

 Lip balm obviously needs some kind of container.
 The choices are truly endless.

 Feel free to pour the lip balm into old candy tins (like the ones Altoids come in).
+This is definitely what I do most often when making my own products to keep (not give away) for frugality and ease.

-Reuse old tins from purchased lip balms.
+Reuse old small tins from purchased lip balms.
 Simply clean those out well with some boiling water to get rid of old beeswax and other bits.

 Great for Gifts

-Lip balm makes for great gifts.
+Lip balm makes for great homemade gifts.
 Make a big batch and simply label to stick into care packages, stockings, gift baskets, and more.

 It truly doesn’t take much longer to make a big batch than it does to make a small batch so go for it all in one sitting.